Beatles Stories

 Beatles Stories: A Fab Four Fan's Ultimate Road Trip is a 2011 documentary film.
-It consists of filmed interviews that Seth Swirsky conducted with people who had a personal story or recollection about themselves and one or all of The "Fab Four".
+It consists of filmed interviews that Seth Swirsky conducted with people who had a personal story or recollection about themselves and one or more of The Beatles.

 Synopsis

 Songwriter Seth Swirsky grew up in the 1960s, a fan of The Beatles.
-As he got older he noticed that whenever someone told a story about themselves and his favorite band he was all ears.

-So he bought a video camera and set out on an 8-year journey to film personal stories about his heroes from those who had one.
+Swirsky was interested in personal stories about The Beatles, and was inspired to make Beatles Stories.
+He spent eight-years on the film.

 Interviewees

-Some of the more than 110 individuals that Swirsky interviewed for the film are former personal assistant Fred Seaman, Sir Ben Kingsley, Graham Nash, Art Garfunkel, Justin Hayward of The Moody Blues, actor Jon Voight, Susanna Hoffs, U.S. president daughter Luci Baines Johnson, former New York Yankee Bernie Williams, Rick Nielsen of Cheap Trick, Brian Wilson of The Beach Boys, actor Henry Winkler, Indianapolis Colts football owner Jim Irsay, Smokey Robinson, Donovan, Beatles longtime producer Sir George Martin, Lennon ex-girlfriend May Pang, Beatles engineers Norman Smith, Ken Scott and John Kurlander and American cultural icons Frank Gifford and Bob Eubanks, among others.
+Some of the more than 110 individuals that Swirsky interviewed for the film are former personal assistant Fred Seaman, Sir Ben Kingsley, Graham Nash, Art Garfunkel, Justin Hayward of The Moody Blues, actor Jon Voight, Susanna Hoffs, U.S. president daughter Luci Baines Johnson, former New York Yankee Bernie Williams, Rick Nielsen of Cheap Trick, Brian Wilson of The Beach Boys, actor Henry Winkler, Indianapolis Colts football owner Jim Irsay, Smokey Robinson, Donovan, the Beatles' long-time producer Sir George Martin, Lennon's ex-girlfriend May Pang, Beatles engineers Norman Smith, Ken Scott and John Kurlander and American cultural icons Frank Gifford and Bob Eubanks, among others.